Phyremaster/easy-gmod/README.md

 In that case, you will have to manually edit the configuration files.
 Don't worry about the image overwriting your settings; the script only edits the lines of the configuration files relevant to the environment variables that have been set.
 To prevent default settings from overwriting your manually-added, custom settings, just set the value or values of the relevant environment variable or variables to the empty string (a pair of quotes with nothing between them, like this: `""`).

-Additionally, please note that, to prevent removing manually-added custom settings, **changing an environment variable to the empty string will not remove the relevant part of the configuration files**.
+Additionally, please note that, to prevent removing manually-added custom settings, **changing an environment variable to the empty string will not remove the relevant part of the configuration files.**

 *Wow, I can't believe that you didn't have an environment variable for* `<insert obscure setting>`. *This image sucks.*